Last Updated on

 6. Antifungals and Antibiotics

 Hair loss is one of the hidden dangers of antibiotic use.
-Antibiotics reduce Vitamin B and hemoglobin levels, sometimes making the hair to fall out faster than usual.
+Antibiotics reduce Vitamin B and hemoglobin levels, sometimes making the hair fall out faster than usual.

 Hemoglobin is a protein that’s present in red blood cells and is responsible for transporting carbon dioxide from the body’s tissues to the lungs and oxygen from the lungs to the tissues.
 That’s not all, Myoglobin and Hemoglobin are equally critical for storing iron.